You want to visit, work, study, settle or seek asylum in Munich? Here's all you need to know.

 The Coming Home project supports refugees, asylum seekers and third-country nationals obliged to depart to reintegrate in their home countries.

-How do I find an apartment?
-Where are language courses available?
-Where can I turn when I’m sick?
-The multilingual app INTEGREAT helps new immigrants in Munich
+How can I get an apartment?
+Are there language courses available?
+Where can I turn to when I’m sick?
+Find answers in the multilingual app INTEGREAT for new immigrants in Munich.

 This is a carousel with rotating cards.
 Use the previous and next buttons to

 The United Kingdom left the European Union on January 31st, 2020.
 All information concerning Brexit – regulary updated.